 The park was named after the deep natural bay, a harbor for sailors, under the bridge.
 Bahia Honda means “deep bay” in Spanish.

 Within the park, a new brick “Walkway to the Sea,” is under development by the nonprofit Friends of the Bahia Honda State Park.
 Plans call for a wraparound walkway stretching toward the old Over-Sea Railroad Bridge and its oceanfront channel.
-Visitors can purchase bricks, priced from $50, at the park’s Nature Center, with provides information on indigenous plants and animals.
+Visitors can purchase bricks at the park’s Nature Center, with provides information on indigenous plants and animals.

 The park’s butterfly garden is home to North American endangered host plants.
 The park also is a nesting grounds for sea turtles, including the hawksbill, and an excellent place to watch sea wading birds and shorebirds.

 Bahia Honda’s scenic beaches front both the Atlantic Ocean and the Gulf of Mexico.
-They include Calusa Beach, adjacent to the Bahia Honda Bridge, and the mile-long Sandspur Beach just north of the park entrance.
+They include Calusa Beach, adjacent to the Bahia Honda Bridge, and the mile-long Sandspur Beach, scheduled to reopen in 2020, just north of the park entrance.

 Overnight visitors can enjoy campsites for both RVs and tents and six cabins on stilts.